awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 ### How to Connect to AppStream 2\.0<a name="client-application-windows-how-to-connect-user"></a>

-To connect to AppStream 2\.0 and start an application streaming session, perform these steps\.
+Follow these steps to connect to AppStream 2\.0 and start an application streaming session\.

-1. On your local PC where the AppStream 2\.0 client is installed, in the lower left of your screen, choose the Windows search icon on the taskbar, and type **AppStream** in the Search box\.
+1. On your local PC where the AppStream 2\.0 client is installed, in the lower left of your screen, choose the Windows search icon on the taskbar, and enter **AppStream** in the Search box\.

 1. In the search results, select ** Amazon AppStream** to start the AppStream 2\.0 client\.